Robert Fayrfax: Work and influence

 His surviving works are six masses, two Magnificats, thirteen motets, nine part-songs and two instrumental pieces.
 His masses include the 'exercise' for his doctorate, the mass O quam glorifica.
 One of his masses, Regali ex progenie, was copied at King's College, Cambridge and three other pieces (Salve regina, Regali Magnificat, and the incomplete Ave lumen gratiae) are in the Eton Choirbook.
 One of his masses, O bone Jesu, commissioned by Lady Margaret Beaufort, is considered the first Parody mass.

+Posthumous admiration of Fayrfax is evident in some late sixteenth-century copies of his works.
+In a Bassus partbook in the Bodleian Library, Oxford containing a handful of Fayrfax's antiphons, several inscriptions accompany the composer's name 'Doctor Fayrfax': following Eterne laudis lilium, 'True & good (as usual)'; and following O Maria deo grata, 'Dignum doctore ut semper' ('worthy of the doctor as always').

 He has been described as 'the leading figure in the musical establishment of his day' and 'the most admired composer of his generation'.
 His work was a major influence on later composers, including John Taverner (1490–1545) and Thomas Tallis (1505–85).